 If you are in a relationship with a man who expects you to do everything, you’re not alone.

-There are a lot of one-sided relationships out there today that operates on an outdated and archaic system of “roles” that come from being in a marriage in Western culture.
+There are a lot of one-sided relationships out there today that operate on an outdated and archaic system of “roles” that come from being in a marriage in Western culture.

 Why Does He Expect Me to do Everything?

 Often, the woman or those who identify as a woman in the relationship are wrongfully expected to do housework, chores, and care for children or pets.
 This is not restricted to male/female relationships and can be found in any or all partnerships regardless of gender.

 This is an outdated ideal and should no longer be the case in a modern relationship.

 Furthermore, while it is not restricted to male/female relationships, gender tends to be the driving force behind this archaic system, and you will see this very often in a male/female or masculine/feminine relationship.

 If you feel you are in one of these one-sided marriages or partnerships, consider speaking to your significant other and strike up a dialogue about the power-dynamic and companionship that you are hoping for instead.